-No change in fiscal year; Govt extends applicability of stamp duty by 3 months
+No change in fiscal year; govt extends applicability of stamp duty by 3 months

 Officials said a gazette notification issued late on Monday evening pertained to date of applicability of stamp duty which has been changed from April 1 to July 1.

-The industry has been demanding extension of fiscal year by three months in view of the economic impact caused by the outbreak of Covid1-19.
+Industry has been demanding extension of fiscal year by three months in view of the economic impact caused by outbreak of Covid1-19.

 The finance ministry in a statement said amendments have been made to the Indian Stamp Act (ISA) by deferring the effective date of applicability from April 1 to July 1, 2020.